evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the standard onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 7 hours and 22 minutes.

 {{< sitefiguresized thumb="models/bmw/i5/i5_edrive40/charging_1_st.jpg" title="BMW i5 eDrive40" width="3000" height="3000"  >}}